-The winner of the 2019 award is the Software Curriculum team of Siemens Healthineers.
+The winner of the 2019 award was the Software Curriculum team of Siemens Healthineers.
 The software curriculum began at Siemens Healthineers in 2006 and focused on the critical role of the software architect of mission-critical, large complex systems.
 A main focus was on the central role the architect plays in business strategy, requirements, quality, and leadership.
-At Siemens Healthineers, the curriculum is well anchored in the people-development processes as part of a technical career path and aligned with related training programs.
-The team will make a presentation on their experience and insights at the 2019 SATURN Conference.
+At Siemens Healthineers, the curriculum was well anchored in the people-development processes as part of a technical career path and aligned with related training programs.
+The team made a presentation on their experience and insights at the 2019 SATURN Conference.

 2018: Eoin Woods, Endava

 The winner of the 2018 award was Eoin Woods of Endava.
 See his 2018 SATURN Conference presentation on Software Architecture as Systems Dissolve.
 Wood's practical experience with software engineering, spanning a period of 20 years, and his long-standing involvement with the software architecture community as an author, editor, and speaker exhibit leadership and innovation in the field.
 As the co-creator of Viewpoints and Perspectives, he extended Philippe Kruchten's 4+1 model of viewpoints for information systems and added the concept of perspectives to advance an approach recognizing that quality properties are cross-cutting.

 2017: Ruth Malan, Bredemeyer Consulting